A Boozy Bourbon Apple Recipe

-With this recipe for bourbon apples, you’re probably wondering what’s up with all of the apple recipes.
+With this boozy bourbon apple recipe, you’re probably wondering.
+What’s up with all of the apple recipes?
 I’m just playing around with the few HunnyZ apples I have left, so you might even see one more apple recipe after these bourbon fried apples.

 The HunnyZ is a newly released Washington apple that I discovered last week.
 They are big and flavorful and not too sweet, unlike some of the other honeycrisp crosses.

-And I thought it would shine in this boozy bourbon fried apple recipe.
+And I thought it would shine in this bourbon apple recipe.
 I wasn’t disappointed.

-- What should I eat these with?
 These would be perfect with a bit of whipped cream or served as a topping for ice cream or waffles.
 Maybe these peanut butter waffles?
 Or cut back on the sugar and they would make a tasty side dish for roast pork.
+Like maybe this recipe.

 - 1 large apple 1/2 to 1 apple per person, depending on the size of the apple